RobotylabCommunity/Robotilab-Robot-Club-Projects/spider-robot/README.md

 - Breadboard & Jumper Wires

 ## 👥 Team
-- Spider Robot Team
+- @oubaiajlouni-code
-- Robotilab Club
+- Alesar Alkateb

 ## 🚀 Goal
 To develop a simple and efficient quadruped robot as a foundation for more advanced robotic systems.